 Medical imaging devices including CT, MRI, mammography and X-ray machines, embedded with computer vision technology and connected to medical images taken earlier in a patient’s life, will provide doctors with very powerful tools to help detect rapidly advancing diseases in a fraction of the time currently required.
 Computer-aided detection or computer-aided diagnosis (CAD) software is currently also being used in early-stage deployments to assist doctors in the analysis of medical images by helping to highlight potential problem areas.

-The Embedded Vision Summit was held on May 1-3, 2017 in Santa Clara, California, as a educational forum for product creators interested in incorporating visual intelligence into electronic systems and software.
+The Embedded Vision Summit was held online on September 15-25, 2020, as an educational forum for product creators interested in incorporating visual intelligence into electronic systems and software.
 The presentations delivered at the Summit are listed below.
-All of the slides from these presentations are included in… May 2017 Embedded Vision Summit
+All of the slides from these presentations are included in PDF form.
+To… September 2020 Embedded Vision Summit